 CES in the above definition may be compound, which means there may be multiple CEF/CCS for a given CM, which is also then called compound.
 This definition is to an extent similar to the definition given by the RFC 2978, though it does not seem like they are identical, and the definition in the RFC makes much less sense to me than the one in the Unicode standard.

 Coded character set (CCS), a.k.a. code page—a mapping from an ACR to the set of non-negative integers, which are called code points.
-If a CCS assigns a code point to an abstract character, then such a character is called an encoded character.
+If a CCS assigns a code point to an abstract character, then such a code point is called assigned character, while the associating itself is called an encoded character.

-Character encoding form (CEF)—a mapping from code points used in a CCS to the set of sequences of code units.
+Character encoding form (CEF)—a mapping from Unicode scalar values used in a CCS to the set of sequences of code units.
 While a code unit is an integer with a bit width fixed for a given CEF, the sequences of code units representing code points do not necessarily have the same length.

 This concept arises from the way numbers are represented in computers—as sequences of bytes; thus a CES enables character representation as actual data in a computer.
 For example, the UTF-8 CEF is a variable-width encoding form that represents code points as a mix of one to four 8-bit code units in the Unicode standard.

 Character encoding scheme (CES)—a reversible transformation of sequences of code units to sequences of bytes.

 Applying CES is the last step in the process of representing an abstract character as binary data in a computer.
 It may introduce compression or care about byte order.
 For example, UTF-16 CES cares about byte order and has the little endian (LE) / big endian (BE) byte order marks (BOM).